Wilhelm Canaris: Inter-war years

 At that development, however, Canaris began spending more and more time in the company of Hans Oster and also began formulating ways to forestall or prevent a European war.
 Among the first to arrive in Vienna, Canaris had a special team seize records from the Austrian archives since he feared possible references to his Spanish Civil War arms supplier connections in London.
 He also absorbed as much of the Austrian intelligence service as he could into the Abwehr while he avoided those who were already Nazi converts.

-Canaris was disturbed by Hitler's intention to absorb Czechoslovakia as were others, who feared another European war.
-That resulted in the formation of a conspiratorial group consisting of members of the German Foreign Office and ranking members of the military.
+Canaris, among others, was disturbed by Hitler's intention to absorb Czechoslovakia, as they feared another European war.
+This resulted in the formation of a conspiratorial group consisting of members of the German Foreign Office and ranking members of the military.
 The assemblage included General Ludwig Beck, the Foreign Office's state secretary Ernst von Weizsäcker, General Erwin von Witzleben and Admiral Canaris.